If you have had a cat for a while, you might have seen a reaction like this a few times already.

-Sometimes the cat makes a clicking noise with their mouth.
-This is known as ‘chattering’.
-S/he maintains an intense focus on something, their whiskers are pulled in front of the mouth and their jaws vibrate quickly.
-After all, it’s not regular feline behavior or dog behavior and these jaw clicks can even scare you into a vet visit.
+Sometimes you’ll hear a cat clicking noise through their mouth.
+This is known as ‘chattering.’
+S/he focuses intensely on something, their whiskers are pulled in front of the mouth, and their jaws vibrate quickly.
+After all, it’s not typical feline or dog behavior, and these jaw clicks can even scare you into a vet visit.

 It might be fascinating or even quite funny to watch when s/he’s doing this.
-But you might wonder what is actually happening or try to figure out if your dear kitty is trying to communicate something with his or her cat sounds.
+But you might wonder what is happening or if your dear kitty is trying to communicate something with their cat sounds.

 Don’t worry.
 This behavior is normal.
 It’s not a sign of oral discomfort or any trouble.
-So don’t worry you won’t need any extra pet insurance.
-Cat experts haven’t discovered exactly why kitties produce the chirping sound so the true meaning isn’t completely understood.
+So don’t worry; you won’t need any extra pet insurance.
+Cat experts have yet to discover precisely why kitties produce the chirping sound, so the true meaning isn’t completely understood.
 However, there are a few theories out there that explain this cat chirp, chirps, and chatters.

 Therefore, chattering could be a kind of vocal manipulation as the cat copies the calls of a bird, which in this case is the prey.
 This use of vocal mimicry can serve as a hunting tool.

-Cat behavior specialists think that in these conditions cats chatter due to anticipation or frustration.
-If the cat is looking out the window and can’t catch a bird, s/he might be frustrated because she won’t be able to hunt.
+Cat behavior specialists think cats chatter due to anticipation or frustration in these conditions.
+For example, if the cat is looking out the window and can’t catch a bird, s/he might be frustrated because she won’t be able to hunt.